learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 ### Using Gems to Work with APIs

-Many popular APIs have wrappers, i.e. gems at are code libraries that do a lot of the heavy lifting for you.
+Many popular APIs have wrappers, i.e. gems that are code libraries that do a lot of the heavy lifting for you.
 In fact, we'll use a gem to interact with the Twitter API in the next lab.